nextmarte/nextmarte/README.md

 ## Hey folks, this is Marcus 🎲

-Currently, I'm enrolled in a Master's degree in business administration at PPGAd-UFF, where I research real estate investment funds.
-I'm interested in applying machine learning to decision support, economics, and knowledge management.
-In my projects, I primarily use R , but I'm currently expanding my knowledge in Django and JavaScript.
+Master's in Business Administration from PPGAd-UFF with a focus on Real Estate Investment Trusts (REITs).
+Current Ph.D. candidate researching data culture in public organizations.
+Skilled in applying machine learning to decision support, economics, and knowledge management.
+Proficient in R and experienced in web development using Django and Streamlit.

 <div align="center">